MSc Business & Finance

 Programme structure

-The MSc Business & Finance course combines compulsory and optional modules, which you will study across three terms.
+The MSc Business & Finance course combines core and optional modules, which you will study across three terms.
 You will then choose between the Dissertation and Business in Practice route to complete your course.

 Our modules

-You will study eight compulsory modules, which you will study across three terms.
+You will study eight core modules, which you will study across three terms.
 We also offer a range of optional modules, allowing you to focus on an area of interest.
 You undertake one optional module in term 2 and if you select the term 3 Business in Practice route you will also select one additional optional module.

 Please note that module availability may vary and that your first choice may not be guaranteed.